 11. Close-Up and Macro Photography

 15. Imaging with Invisible Spectrums

 17. Photographing Small Animals in Captivity

 19. Image Processing in Science

-Michael Peres is an award-winning photo-educator and biomedical photographer.
-A professor at Rochester Institute of Technology, Peres has been a leader in field for more than 40 years.
-He has lectured and led workshops in more than 15 countries and authored more than 10 books, including the Focal Encyclopedia of Photography, 4th Edition and Laboratory Imaging and Photography.
+Michael R. Peres is an award-winning photo-educator and biomedical photographer.
+A professor at Rochester Institute of Technology, Peres has been a leader in the field for more than 40 years.
+He has lectured and led workshops in more than 15 countries and authored more than ten books, including the Focal Encyclopedia of Photography, Fourth Edition and Laboratory Imaging and Photography.

 Natural Science Imaging and Photographyaddresses a variety of imaging techniques and treatments, including microscopic, macroscopic, small animal, time based, and even aerial images captured using aircraft & drones.
 Nineteen chapters are offered filled with B&W and color photographs, illustrations, equations, and formulas to help simplify and explain the principles of imaging natural science subjects.
 Careful selection of imaging equipment, including cameras, lenses, filters, lab tools, etc. are presented in sufficient depth to guide one through the stages of image making.
 Plus digital imaging processing is presented in great detail, including extensive helpful step-by-step protocols.
 In addition to the technical imaging data, emphasis is stressed regarding creating scientific images while being careful to work safely, cause no harm, and obey professional standards and ethical guidelines.